-We have reached a state where all vertices are unhappy.
-The game has not only failed to finish, but it guarantees multiple possible moves.
-Any move we make will only further increase the total sum of values in the graph, ensuring that the process never terminates.
-This confirms that the game on $\tilde{D}_4$ will never terminate. \end{example}
+We have reached a cyclic situation of instability: upon firing the peripheral vertices, they will increase their value and make the central vertex sad again; when the center becomes excited, it will induce sadness in its neighbors.
+Thus, indefinitely, any future move will only increase the total sum of the graph's values and the situation will repeat.
+This confirms that the game on $\tilde{D}_4$ will never end. \end{example}

 \begin{remark} These last examples actually show us that if a graph possesses cycles or vertices of degree greater than or equal to 4, the Kostant game will not be able to terminate.
 This will be proven later within a more general theorem. \end{remark}